Kloudtek/buildmagic/README.md

 ## Usage

-In order to use buildmagic, it's jar file (either buildmagic.jar which include all dependencies, or buildmagic-nodeps.jar and each individual dependency) should be loaded as an antlib.
+In order to use buildmagic, it's jar file (either buildmagic-all.jar which include all dependencies, or buildmagic.jar and each individual dependency) should be loaded as an antlib.

 This could be done by using `ant -jar` command line, by having it the jars in the lib directory of your ant installation,